ogelbric/solar/README.md

 #
 #		The MAXTime column is for how long would I like to run this item once it is detected that there is more production then consumption.
 #
-#		The R. Watt column is for comparison purposes used when the consumption plus the registerd watt column are less then production and
+#		The R. Watt (Registered) column is for comparison purposes used when the consumption plus the registerd watt column are less then production and
 #		and the ithem can be turnd on with out going over the production number.
 This column needs to be adjusted after the C. Watt column
 #		is observed on what the endpoint is truly using.
 Meaning you can have a radiator where is says on the box it will use 600 Watt
 #		when in reality it may only use 550 Watt or may use 700 Watt.